aws/aws-eks-best-practices/content/security/docs/data.md

   deploymentType: PERSISTENT_1
   kmsKeyId: <kms_arn>
 ```
+!!! attention
+    As of May 28,2020 all data written to the ephemeral volume in EKS Fargate pods is encrypted by default using an industry-standard AES-256 cryptographic algorithm.
+No modifications to your application are necessary as encryption and decryption is handled by the service.

 ## Recommendations
 ### Encrypt data at rest
 Encrypting data at rest is considered a best practice.
 If you're unsure whether encryption is necessary, encrypt your data.